ezodude/orra/README.md

 ## In progress

-- [] Local Development Environment
+- [ ] Local Development Environment

 ## We're just getting started

-We're just getting started and are ironing the details of a local development environment.
+We're just getting started and are ironing out the details of a **Local Development Environment**.

 So far, we've settled a simple way to define a workflow.

 You create and Orra app, then decorate any function with an `app.step` to create a workflow.
 The steps are then orchestrated by Orra to execute the workflow.